4.3. BrewPi Controller Configuration¶

 - From the menu at the top with your device’s name, choose “Configure Sensors/Pins/Devices”

 - A screen will appear showing you the configuration status of your device.
-At a minimum, you need to have a heating pin, cooling pin, and chamber sensor set for your device to operate.
+At a minimum, you need to have a cooling pin and chamber sensor set for your device to operate.

-- Configure each of the devices listed under “Available Devices” - so long as
+- Configure each of the devices listed under “Available Devices” that you plan to use.

 4.3.1.
 Heating/Cooling/Door Sensor Pin¶